jsmcm/amberstone_demo/README.md

     a. admin@example.com => password = admin
     b. manager@example.com => password = manager
     c. sales@example.com => password = sales
+5. composer run dev and then open, probably http://localhost:8000

 I have stubbed most things, except for the Businesses (suppliers and distributors) listing page, which is linked to in the side nav.
 Per instructions I have used axios within that page to achieve filtering.
 The initial page load is via and Interia route.